expo/expo/docs/pages/versions/unversioned/sdk/camera.md

 ### `autoFocus`

 State of camera auto focus.
 Use one of `Camera.Constants.AutoFocus`.
-When `on`, auto focus will be enabled, when `off`, it wont't and focus will lock as it was in the moment of change but it can be adjusted on some devices via `focusDepth` prop.
+When `on`, auto focus will be enabled, when `off`, it won't and focus will lock as it was in the moment of change but it can be adjusted on some devices via `focusDepth` prop.

 ### `zoom`